IgorOksentyuk/animated_landing/README.md

-**This is a landing page with a slider and various blocks with different types of animation.**
+**One-page adaptive landing with a slider and various blocks with different types of animation.**
 ---

 _Made with plain:_